cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 Cilium has built-in support for accelerating NodePort, LoadBalancer services and services with externalIPs for the case where the arriving request needs to be pushed back out of the node when the backend is located on a remote node.
-This ability to act as a hairpin load balancer can be handled by Cilium at the XDP (eXpress Data Path) layer where BPF is operating directly in the networking driver instead of a higher layer.
+This ability to act as a "one-legged" / hairpin load balancer can be handled by Cilium at the XDP (eXpress Data Path) layer where BPF is operating directly in the networking driver instead of a higher layer.

 The mode setting ``global.nodePort.acceleration`` allows to enable this acceleration through the option ``native``.
 The option ``disabled`` is the default and disables the